During your stay in Hot Sulphur Springs, take time to browse the town's main street and find unique, local gems at affordable prices.read more

-Rich with history and truly unique natural attractions make Hot Sulphur Springs the perfect place relax and unwind.
-Hike and camp on untouched terrain, catch the big one while you fish the Gold Medal Waters, or take a soak in the healing waters of the natural hot springs.
+Rich with history and truly unique natural attractions, Hot Sulphur Springs is the perfect place to relax and unwind.
+Hike and camp on untouched terrain, catch the big one while you fish the Gold Medal Waters, or enjoy a unique spa experience in the healing waters of the natural hot springs.
 This small town just east of Kremmling is home to one of the finest resorts in Colorado, the appropriately named Hot Sulphur Springs Resort.
 Boasting 22 pools and private baths plus a full suite of standard day spa services, Hot Sulphur Springs Resort welcomes you to heal your mind, body, and spirit in the warm, soothing waters that make Hot Sulphur Springs famous.